Safety Audits - Required or Redundant?

 Holding regular safety meetings, toolbox talks or safety moments with your crews, teams and staff is a great way to ensure that your company is off to a great start meeting and exceeding all of OSHA’s compliance standards.

 If you want to start safety meetings at your company, or you already have safety meetings but waste time trying to come up with new topics, Weeklysafety.com has everything you need to have successful safety meetings with your team.
-For a super-low monthly price, you have access to hundreds of safety meeting sheets, customized sign-in sheets and free bonuses like a written safety manual, customizable safety orientation and our book “Survival Guide to Keep OSHA Off Your Back”.
+For a super-low monthly price, you have access to hundreds of safety meeting sheets, customized sign-in sheets and free bonuses like a written safety manual, a customizable safety orientation and our book “Survival Guide to Keep OSHA Off Your Back”.